 The final planning stage is creating technical documentation for the UAT process.
-Here, you document your testing strategy, rules, test scenarios/cases, standards, etc. The following sections describe the documentation used in user acceptance testing.
+Here, you document your testing strategy, rules, test scenarios/cases, standards, etc. The following sections describe the documentation for user acceptance testing.

 End-user testing strategy.
-The strategy outlines the product you are testing, the purpose of user-acceptance testing, types of tests, and objectives.
-Your testing strategy should cover such information as
+The strategy outlines the product you are testing, the purpose of user acceptance testing, types of tests, and objectives.
+Your testing strategy should cover

 - product description,